Placements and internships

 How placements work

 You apply for placements in the same way you apply for a job.
-It's a competitive process but our Placements Preparation Programme will help you identify your skills, strengths and areas of interest to help you create the best application.
+It's a competitive process but our Placements Preparation Programme will help you identify your skills, strengths and areas of interest to help you create the best application and best prepare for interviews and the placement itself.

 Our Placements Preparation Programme includes:

-- an interactive online course to help you get started – you can take this course any time in Year 1 of your course
+- an interactive online course to help you get started – there are online modules available in both Year 1 and Year 2 of your degree

-- in-depth help sessions with the Placements team
+- support sessions and drop-ins with the Placements team and Placements Connectors

 - a programme of events, including the Careers Fair, employer recruitment events and skills development sessions.